sign-language-processing/sign-language-processing.github.io/src/index.md

 ##### Video-to-Pose

-Video-to-Pose---commonly known as pose estimation---is the task to detect human figures in images and videos, so that one could determine, for example, where someone’s elbow shows up in an image.
+Video-to-Pose---commonly known as pose estimation---is the task to detect human figures in images and videos, so that one could determine, for example, where someone's elbow shows up in an image.

-This area has been thoroughly researched [@pose:pishchulin2012articulated;@pose:chen2017adversarial;@pose:cao2018openpose;@pose:alp2018densepose] with objectives varying from predicting 2D / 3D poses, to a selection of a small specific set of landmarks, or a dense mesh of a person.
+This area has been thoroughly researched [@pose:pishchulin2012articulated;@pose:chen2017adversarial;@pose:cao2018openpose;@pose:alp2018densepose] with objectives varying from predicting 2D / 3D poses, to a selection of a small specific set of landmarks or a dense mesh of a person.

 OpenPose [@pose:cao2018openpose;@pose:simon2017hand;@pose:cao2017realtime;@pose:wei2016cpm] is the first real-time multi-person system to jointly detect human body, hand, facial, and foot keypoints (in total 135 keypoints) in 2D on single images.